getyoti/yoti-face-capture-android/README.md

 This is only required if it is part of your camera flow.
 Not required in response of lifecycle changes.

 ### Implementation sample
-You can find a sample App [here](https://github.com/getyoti/yoti-face-capture-android/sample)
+You can find a sample App [here](https://github.com/getyoti/yoti-face-capture-android/sample).
+It is divided in three different use cases:
+- Automatic capture: capture is done automatically when a valid frame is detected.
+- Manual capture: capture is done by the user with a button which is visible only when a valid frame is detected.
+- Debug mode: this mode could help you to define the Face Center parameter for your UI.

 ### Support
 If you have any other questions please do not hesitate to contact [clientsupport@yoti.com](clientsupport@yoti.com)